openhab/org.openhab.binding.zwave/doc/qubino/zmnhbd_0_0.md

 ### Parameter 43: Power reporting time interval for Q2

 Power reporting in Watts by time interval for Q2
-Set value means time interval (0 –32535) in seconds, when power report is send.
-Available configuration parameters:

-  * Default value 300 (power report in Watts is send each 300s)
-  * 0 - reporting disabled
-  * 1 - 32535 = 1 second - 32535 seconds.
-Reporting enabled, Power report is send with time interval set by entered value.
+<p&gtSet value means time interval (0 –32535) in seconds, when power report is send.
+Available configuration parameters:</p&gt <ul&gt<li&gtDefault value 300 (power report in Watts is send each 300s)</li&gt <li&gt0 - reporting disabled</li&gt <li&gt1 - 32535 = 1 second - 32535 seconds.
+Reporting enabled, Power report is send with time interval set by entered value.</li&gt </ul&gt
 Values in the range 0 to 32535 may be set.

 The manufacturer defined default value is ```300```.